-Girl Scouts of Southern Illinois Names Outstanding Graduating Girl Scouts
+Girl Scouts of Southern Illinois names Outstanding Graduating Girl Scouts

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Shelby is from Fults and has been a Girl Scout for 13 years.
-She currently attends University of Missouri “MU High” and wants to attend college to pursue a degree in Art Conservation.
-Shelby earned her Girl Scout Bronze Award in 2007 and is currently working on her Girl Scout Gold Award.

-“The most memorable part of Girl Scouting has been the opportunity to travel both domestically and internationally,” Wratchford said.
-“I attended a Camporee in Wisconsin and most recently spent 10 amazing days in Paris, France as part of the Girl Scout’s Destination Program.”
-Shelby added that she has also learned leadership skills in Girl Scouting and believes the best leaders lead by example with kindness, patience and sincerity.
+Caitlin is from Troop #541 in O’Fallon.
+She has served as a Delegate, a GSSI Apprentice, an Ex-Officio Board Member and she was on the planning committee for the Century Celebration for Girl Scouts of Southern Illinois.
+Caitlin has contributed to the success of many other programs and camps, and she has also earned her Girl Scout Bronze Award and Girl Scout Silver Award.
+She participates in several clubs and teams and enjoys volunteering in her community.
+Caitlin plans to attend college and major in Elementary Education to fulfill her dream to become a teacher.

-“We are so pleased to honor Dalaney and Shelby with our Outstanding Graduating Girl Scouts Scholarship,” said Villie M. Appoo, GSSI Chief Executive Officer.
+“We are so pleased to honor Rebecca and Caitlin with our Outstanding Girl Scouts Scholarship,” said Villie M. Appoo, GSSI Chief Executive Officer.
 “Both of these exceptional young women have done amazing things in their Girl Scout journey and have been very active in providing community service to people in their communities.
 They both are great examples of Girl Scouts of Southern Illinois’ mission of Building Leaders for America,” Appoo added.

 GSSI is the premier organization providing all girls in southern Illinois a premier Girl Scout Leadership Experience.
 GSSI’s mission is to build girls of courage, confidence and character who make the world a better place.